-With the coming into force of Regulation (EU) No 575/2013 (CRR) in 2014, the requirements of MaRisk were expanded by two additional regulatory ratios.
+With the coming into force of the CRR in 2014, the requirements of MaRisk were expanded by two additional regulatory ratios.
 The Liquidity Coverage Ratio (LCR) is designed to ensure that financial institutions have sufficient short-term liquidity to cover their obligations over a 30 day period.
 On the other hand, the Net Stable Funding Ratio (NSFR) is focused on structural liquidity.